No. 1 Church ViewSleeps 6

 - Click here for a full description of how to make a booking

 Shopping Delivery Information

 For ease, lots of our guests pre-ordered a shopping delivery.
-You are very welcome to organise this however, please do make sure you have arrange the delivery time
+You are very welcome to organise this however, please do make sure you have arranged the delivery time

-slot to arrive after you have checked in, as we are unable to accept it on your behalf (as the property is let as exclusive use there is are no Peak Venus staff on site).
+slot to arrive after you have checked in, as we are unable to accept it on your behalf (as the property is let as exclusive use there are no Peak Venues staff on site).